MrChike/LMS/README.md

 This repository is an ongoing enhancement of the original LMS platform created by CodeWithAntonio with the goal to decouple & implement extra features

 - Dashboard Display with RBAC between Students, Teachers & the general Public (Anonymous)
-- Decouple Dependency on Clerk for Api Authentication to enable custom backend apis like DRF, Spring, Expressjs ....
+- Decouple Dependency on Clerk for Api Authentication to enable custom backend apis like DRF, Spring, Expressjs ✅
-- DB Connection from online hosted platforms to local Instance support.
+- DB Connection from online hosted platforms to local Instance support. ✅
-- Include more Payment Processing Platforms like (Paypal, Flutterwave, Paystack)
+- Include more Payment Processing Platforms like (Flutterwave, Paystack)
 - Include extra Video Streaming Option for YouTube & Vimeo
 - Implement Docker Support for easy support dealing with dependency issues on different OS
 - Include Localization Support for students in multiple countries
 - Include extra upload platforms like S3
-- Integrate extra options for video streaming like (Youtube, Vimeo)
+-
 - Live Classroom Collaboration Between students for Brainstorming and presentations.

 [Tutorial](https://www.youtube.com/watch?v=Big_aFLmekI)